 Alzheimer’s is an incredibly scary disease with far-reaching consequences for both patients and their families.
 Because there is a strong genetic connection to the disease, many people wonder what they can do reduce their risk or lessen the symptoms once the disease has reached the point of onset.
 Here are four ways that you can use the power of food to prevent and reduce the effects of this devastating disease:

 Omega 3 Fatty Acids

 Many studies have observed that cultures that consume a high amount of fish rich in omega 3 fatty acids have lower rates of Alzheimer’s.
 In addition, the presence of docosahexaenoic acid (DHA) has been shown to decrease the progression of degenerative brain diseases.
-Patients can increase their intake of omega 3 fatty acids through foods such as fish and eggs or through supplements in pill form.
+People can increase their intake of omega 3 fatty acids by eating wild-caught Alaskan salmon, eggs, and other brain foods.